hyperledger-cacti/cacti/whitepaper/whitepaper.md

         }
 ```

-The configuration above will cause the `Consortium JWS` REST API endpoint (callable via the SDK) to respond with a
+The configuration above will cause the `Consortium JWS` REST API endpoint (callable via the API Client) to respond with a
 consortium JWS that looks similar to what is pasted below.

-Code examples of how to use the SDK to call this endpoint can be seen at
+Code examples of how to use the API Client to call this endpoint can be seen at
 `./packages/cactus-cockpit/src/app/consortium-inspector/consortium-inspector.page.ts`

 ```json